oooookk7/nand2tetris/README.md

 (Source: [Quora](https://www.quora.com/) - _Example of a BIO -> GNU GRUB -> Linux OS booting process_)

 During the OS booting, the core primary program loaded is the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) on startup after the bootloader as it handles all its processes (e.g. memory management, task scheduling, I/O), then the main user space file system and the system init scripts for Linux OS.
-The

 Each instruction passed to the CPU is either stored/fetched to/from the Address register or Data register, and the PC increments (which may be skip if command is JMP) and hence executing the next instruction.